 Amsterdam continuously strives to improve its environmental footprint.
-The city has a top 12 position in the global Sustainable Cities Index and is characterised as “a balanced city where needs of citizens, business and the environment are all served well”.
+The city tops the European Sustainable Cities Index and is characterised as “a balanced city where needs of citizens, business and the environment are all served well”.
 Here is how Amsterdam gets its high sustainability rankings and why these are important evaluation criteria for meeting professionals.

 - Eco-friendly transportation within Amsterdam

 - Sustainable leisure activities in Amsterdam

 The energy use and CO2 emissions caused by meetings and events are largely determined by the choice of location.
 Greenhouse gas emissions and noise pollution related to travel have the biggest impact on the environment in the organisation of an event.
 Research shows that an average of three-quarters of all tourist CO2 emissions (business and recreational combined) comes from transportation.